BSc Agriculture: Subjects, Entrance Exams, Fees, Colleges, Jobs, Salary, Scope

 What is BSc Agriculture?

-BSc Agriculture is an UG professional program offering modern-day scientific practices and procedure.
+BSc Agriculture is a UG professional program offering modern-day scientific practices and procedure.
 After earning a degree in BSc in Agricultural Science, students can have many job options.
-BSc Agriculture Jobs come in a variety of forms such as Agricultural Officer, Agricultural Analyst, Plant Breeder, and Seed Technologist, etc.
+BSc Agriculture Jobs come in a variety of forms such as Agricultural Officer, Agricultural Analyst, Plant Breeder, Seed Technologist, etc.

 BSc Agriculture Fees and Duration